-Caladiums have big, heart-shaped leaves that display amazing color combinations of white, pink, red and green.
-The plants love hot, humid weather and grow best in full to partial shade, though most varieties can also be grow in full sun as long as they get plenty of water.
-This gives you many more options for planting caladiums in your garden and landscape, and for combining them with other sun loving annuals, perennials and bulbs.
-Though caladiums rarely flower, their beautiful leaves guarantee a colorful show wherever they are planted -- beneath trees, between shrubs, in perennial borders or in containers.
+Caladiums are known for their big, heart-shaped leaves that display amazing color combinations of white, pink, red and green.
+These are plants that thrive in hot, humid weather and that usually grow best in full to partial shade.
+Though caladiums rarely flower, their beautiful foliage guarantees a colorful show wherever they are planted -- beneath trees, between shrubs, in perennial borders and in containers.

-It’s easy to see the difference in a quality caladium when you compare two plants side by side.
+It’s easy to see a difference in quality when you compare two caladium plants side by side.
 Caladium tubers are graded by size.
-A #1 tuber measures 1.5 to 2.5” in diameter.
-Tubers graded #2 or #3 are smaller.
-The size of the tuber is important because a larger tubers has more growth points, or "eyes".
-Each eye produces a sprout, and the more sprouts, the larger and fuller the plant.
-Healthy caladium tubers are plump and firm, not soft or bruised.
+The largest ones are graded #1 and measure 1.5 to 2.5” in diameter.
+Smaller tubers are graded #2 or #3.
+Longfield Gardens offers only grade #1 caladium tubers.
+These larger tubers have more growth points, or "eyes," and grow into larger and fuller plants.

-ZONE: Caladiums are winter hardy in zones 9-11.
+Zone: Caladiums are winter hardy in zones 9-11.
 In these warm climates, the tubers can be left in the ground all year round.
-In zones 3-8, caladiums are usually grown as annuals, planted in the spring after any danger of frost.
+In zones 3-8, caladiums are usually grown as annuals, planted in late spring once the soil is warm.
 Not sure about your hardiness zone?
 Check out our zone map here.

-MAILBOX GARDENS: Surrounding your mailbox with pretty foliage is a great way to increase your home's curb appreal and create a charming "mini-garden" at the front of your home.
+Mailbox Gardens: Surrounding your mailbox with pretty foliage will increase your home's curb appeal and create a charming "mini-garden" for all to admire.

-COMPANION PLANTS IN THE GARDEN: Depending on which varieties you choose, caladiums can be bright and flashy or cool and sophisticated.
-The pinks, greens and whites pair beautifully with other soft colors, and the red-leaved varieties will hold their own when combined with hot-colored begonias, coleus or impatiens.
+Companion Plants in the Garden: Depending on which varieties you choose, caladiums can be bright and flashy or cool and sophisticated.
+The pinks, greens and whites pair beautifully with other soft colors, and the red-leaved varieties can hold their own when combined with hot-colored begonias, coleus and impatiens.